Set up SCA CLI agents

 Your

-- For organization agents, if you plan on creating more than agent one to use with different teams or workspaces, we recommend indicating that in the profile name.
+- For organization agents, if you plan to create more than one agent for different teams or workspaces, we recommend indicating this in the profile name.

 -